 Cons

-Not ideal for purely defensive players or passive styles
+Not ideal for players who prefer a soft or high-dwell rubber

 Scoring Breakdown